 Use Data to Validate Your Gut Feelings

 I myself stopped consuming alcohol about three years ago.
 I found that even small amounts of alcohol, like two beers over an evening, were robbing me of energy and negatively affecting my sleep.
-I run several companies and have a young family, so functioning on adrenaline and coffee just because I had a drink the night before was not a sustainable way to live.
+Because I run several companies and have a young family, functioning on adrenaline and coffee just because I had a drink the night before was not a sustainable way to live.

-I decided to take a complete 30-day break from alcohol to see what would happen.
+So I decided to take a complete 30-day break from alcohol to see what would happen.
 The results — better sleep, more energy and patience — were so pronounced that I never looked back and have since chosen to eliminate alcohol completely from my life.

 What to drink when not drinking?

 But then the question arose: what could I drink, now that I wasn’t drinking alcohol anymore?
 Specifically, what could I drink in a social situation that was “adult” in taste and not full of sugar?

 It was an interesting question and I had a gut feeling that I could not be the only one going through this experience.